Mohsen Hariri

 Authors: L. Bao, T. DeSilvio, B. N. Parker, M. Hariri, P. Chirra, M. Labbad, S. Tang, G. M. O'Connor, E. Steinhagen, J. L. Miller-Ocuin, A. Gupta, E. L. Marderstein, A. Carroll, M. Crittenden, M. J. Gough, S. Krishnamurthi, K. H. Young, S. E. Viswanath

-Radiomics from pretreatment MRI were analyzed to predict which rectal cancer patients would respond to neoadjuvant treatments, addressing limitations of traditional staging and biomarker.
-Supervisor: Dr. Satish Viswanath
+Radiomics from pretreatment MRI were analyzed to predict which rectal cancer patients would respond to neoadjuvant treatments, addressing limitations of traditional staging and biomarker approaches.
+Supervisor: Satish Viswanath

 Virtual Reality as an Acute Pain Reliever During Laceration Repair in Emergency Departments: A Randomized Controlled Trial